yashwanthmg/ideal-engine/README.md

 </h4>
 Company: Prione Manager: Pratheik Singh

+Fake on-boarding's was a major concern as this was a spillover to other projects like order cancellation, account deactivation and loss of time & resources.
+Based on deep dive data worked on an SOP and created a auditing tracker to determine the authenticity of the seller oboarded in real time.
+This idea was later improvised and implemented with other sales team across India.

 <h4 align ="left">
 # Account Re-activation, Cancellation & Return rate reduction
 </h4>

 Due to seller knowledge gap or compliance cases from FOS sellers were adding incorrect products / Quantites or not aware of SOP for order confirmation & delivery lead to high order cancellations & returns & some accounts were suspended due to amazon policies.
+Decreased order cancellation & return rate to 20% by creating seller awareness & regular daily followups and 3 out of 10  deactivated accounts were reinstated by writing an effective action plan & prompt communication with the compliance team.

 <h4 align ="left">